 Another thing about taxes is that once you bring down your interest rate, of course you'll also be reducing the paid interest amount that you can deduct from your taxes.
 This is one more expense that borrowers take into consideration.
 Call us at (303) 228-2254 to help you do the math.

-Most people find that the savings each month quickly outweigh the up-front cost of refinancing.
-We will help you determine what program is right for you, considering your cash on hand, the likelihood of selling your residence in the near future, and how refinancing could effect your taxes.
+Most borrowers find that the savings per month quickly balance out the up-front cost of a refinance.
+We'll work with you to determine what program is the best fit for you, considering your cash on hand, the likelihood of selling your house in the next few years, and how refinancing could effect your taxes.
 Call us at (303) 228-2254 to get started.

 Want to know more about refinancing your home?
 Call us: (303) 228-2254.